A secret came a week ago though I already

 weightless creatures.
 I offered a wordless

 Jim Harrison was born on December 11, 1937, in Grayling, Michigan.
 He received his BA and MA in comparative literature from Michigan State University.
 He is the author of several works of fiction and nonfiction, screenplays, and more than fifteen collections of poetry, including Dead Man's Float (Copper Canyon Press, 2015), Songs of Unreason (Copper Canyon Press, 2011), and Braided Creek: A Conversation in Poetry (with Ted Kooser) (Copper Canyon Press, 2003).
-He is the recipient of a Guggenheim Fellowship, and was elected into the American Academy of Arts and Letters in 2007.
+He is the recipient of fellowships from the Guggenheim Fellowship and the National Endowment for the Arts, and he was elected into the American Academy of Arts and Letters in 2007.
 He lived in Montana and Arizona until his death on March 26, 2016.